camarman/GTRPy/README.md

 # General Relativity Tensor Calculator by Graphical User Interface (GRTC-GUI)

-GRTC-GUI allows you to calculate the well-known tensors in general relativity *in both 4D and 3D*, without *writing a single line of code*.
-In addition, you can apply many operations to 6 different type of fields.
+GRTC-GUI allows you to calculate the well-known tensors in general relativity, without *writing a single line of code*.
+In addition, you can apply many operations to 6 different type of fields, *in both 4D and 3D*.

 > It's tested for GNU/Linux but it should also work in Windows and Mac OS (if you encounter with a problem, feel free to create an issue).